 What we like: Quality resort design with impressive sustainability chops.

 Patagonia’s Powder Town collection is a great one-stop shop for resort-specific ski kits, including a range of jacket styles, a standard pant, and the Powder Town Bibs here.
-Made in a non-insulated design, the bib highlights Patagonia’s latest sustainability efforts: The entire construction is PFC-free (perfluorinated chemicals are known to be harmful to the environment), and the shell and lining are 100% recycled.
-Additionally, Patagonia incorporated some really thoughtful features, including a thicker microfleece panel at the seat to better isolate you from a cold chairlift, vents on the outer thigh, and a kangaroo-style chest pocket with key clip.
+Made in a non-insulated design, the bib highlights Patagonia’s latest sustainability efforts: The entire construction is PFAS-free (perfluorinated chemicals are known to be harmful to the environment), and the shell and lining are 100%-recycled.
+Additionally, Patagonia incorporated some really thoughtful features, including a thicker microfleece panel at the seat to better isolate you from a cold chairlift, vents on the outer thigh, and a kangaroo-style chest pocket with a handy key clip.

 At the Powder Town’s $299 price point, you typically start to see Gore-Tex waterproofing in the build, but Patagonia stuck with their in-house H2No membrane.
 In addition to that small downgrade, the bib doesn’t include any stretch in the construction, and the 75-denier polyester is thinner than we usually see on a resort pant (the Baker above is 150D).
-It's also only offered in one inseam length.
-Those complaints are enough to drop the bib slightly down our rankings, but it’s hard to find a lot of fault with the Powder Town for everyday resort use.
+These complaints are enough to drop the bib slightly down our rankings, but it’s hard to find a lot of fault with the Powder Town for everyday resort use.
 It’s made to last, protective, looks great, and has serious sustainability chops.
+A final bonus: It's now offered in two inseam lengths (the "short" sizes are new for this season).

 See the Men's Patagonia Powder Town Bibs See the Women's Powder Town Bibs